Chiara2804/Face-Mask-Detector/README.md

 ## Development
 ### Training
-<br>Build the Convolutional Network consists on two pairs of Conv and MaxPool layers to extract features from Dataset.
+Build the Convolutional Network consists on two pairs of Conv and MaxPool layers to extract features from Dataset.
 <br>Followed by a Flatten and Dropout layers to convert the data in 1D and ensure overfitting.
 <br>Two Dense layer for classification.
 ``` python